rhblind/django-hesab/README.md

 ## Why?
 I find myself having to subclass and customize the Elasticsearch backend in Haystack for almost every single project I'm using it in.
-Specially, the autocomplete functionality bothers me, and I struggled to figure out why it didn't "feel" like autocomplete.
+Specially, the autocomplete functionality bothered me, and I struggled to figure out why it didn't "feel" like autocomplete.
 Well, it's because it really isn't.
 The EdgeNGram analyzer does what it should, but to make it "feel" a bit more natural there's some tweaking that has to be done.